tarsmachine/tarsmachine.github.io/index.md

 I believe:

 - Knowledge should be structured and organized
 - The key to having a valuable knowledge ecosystem is the interaction with a knowledge system that provides value, so more people will contribute the input and output.
+An engaging medium for knowledge.
+- An engaging medium for knowledge is one which brings the reader into active conversation with the material.
+It is a medium which encourages the reader to think, make, or act, beyond mindlessly consuming material.

-The core interaction on TARS is to iterate knowledge branching with other hackers:
+Therefore, the core interaction on TARS is to iterate knowledge branching with other hackers:

 <img src="images/folgezettel.png" alt="sample image">